superlinkx/gravemind/README.md

 # Project Gravemind
-## An API server for tracking transaction histories from Keystroke
+## A web-based dashboard for keystroke